knimu/NEXUS/README.md

 Synthetic data includes controlled:

-account identifiers
+Account identifiers
-device identifiers
+Device identifiers
 IP identifiers
-beneficiary identifiers
+Beneficiary identifiers
-timestamps
+Timestamps
-transaction amounts
+Transaction amounts
-behavioral indicators
+Behavioral indicators
-scenario labels
+Scenario labels

 The ground-truth fields are reserved for post-detection evaluation.

 No real customer or banking information is required to run the project.

-🌐 APIs & External Services
+APIs & External Services

 NEXUS does not depend on an external fraud-detection API or banking API.

-External / Infrastructure Services
 GitHub

 Used for:

-source-code hosting
+Source-code hosting
-version control
+Version control
-project submission
+Project submission
 Render

 Used for:

-live deployment of the Flask application
+Live deployment of the Flask application

-The application does not require external API credentials for its core detection pipeline.
+The core detection pipeline does not require external API credentials.

-📚 Dependencies
+Dependencies

-The main Python dependencies are listed in:
+The Python dependencies are listed in:

 requirements.txt